Emotional-Toys/l-code/Reference.md

 ### _Stack Operators_ <a name="soperators"></a>

 The following commands perform arithmetic on the stack.
-R-Code manages the stack in the same manner as Forth: The last item placed on the stack is the first one removed.
+L-Code manages the stack in the same manner as Forth: The last item placed on the stack is the first one removed.
 To do math with the stack, first `PUSH` two values then perform the operation and `POP` the result.
 This is also called _postfix_ notation, as, `3 4 ADD`.

 |        Variable        |                                     Value Parameter                                     |
 |:----------------------:|:---------------------------------------------------------------------------------------:|